Healthdirect Free Australian health advice you can count on.

 • find it hard to work out what others might be thinking

-These difficulties can lead someone with Asperger’s syndrome to feel anxiety, confusion and frustration.
+These difficulties can lead to feelings of anxiety, confusion and frustration.
 Sometimes their family and friends can experience these emotions, too.

 Additionally, people with Asperger's syndrome often:

-• have a rigid routine or repeat certain behaviours
+• maintain a rigid routine or repeat certain behaviours

-• focus intense interest on particular topics and become bored when other topics are discussed
+• focus intensely on particular topics and become bored with other topics

 • are sensitive to bright light or loud sounds